5 Things you need to know about Pruning a Grapevine

 1. Why do we prune grapevines?

-The grapevine can be a highly productive plant in the right season, but by pruning the vine, we can, in effect, ‘tell’ each plant how many bunches of grapes we want it to produce in the coming season.
+The grapevine can be a highly productive plant in the right season.
+By pruning the vine, we can, in effect, ‘tell’ each plant how many bunches of grapes we want it to produce in the coming season.
 In the Grampians, in Best’s vineyards, we take into consideration the climate, the soil and the age and vigour of the vines when deciding how many buds to leave on the vine as we hand prune.
-As well as affecting the yield (quantity of grapes produced), pruning also affects the balance, consistency, sustainability and viability of the resulting crop.
+As well as affecting the yield (quantity of grapes produced).
+Pruning also affects the balance, consistency, sustainability and viability of the resulting crop.

 2. When is the best time to prune vines?